An Argument for Easiness

 The answer is complicated, but I’ll sum it up in a phrase: I have the luxury of easiness.

 Men live with the luxury of easiness so fully that they don’t even have to name it.
 In fact, there isn’t a name for it.
-After all, slut and whore are insults reserved exclusively for sexual women.
+After all, slut and whore and easy are insults reserved exclusively for sexual women.
 What do we call men of the same nature?
 Playboys?
 Bachelors?
 These are compliments.
-Fuckboy - a new term coined by a younger generation of women exhausted by the gender imbalance inherent in modern sexual culture - comes close, but calling a man a fuckboy carries significantly less bite than does hurling the word whore at a woman.
+Fuckboy - a new term coined by a younger generation of women exhausted by the gender imbalance inherent in modern sexual culture - comes close, but calling a man a fuckboy carries less bite.

 The luxury of easiness wasn’t something I inherited as a result of my gender assignment at birth, as men do.
 Rather, it has developed over time.
 It started at age six, when I first began to discover my own anatomy, in a very public way.
 Perhaps my mom knew at the time how pivotal this moment would be in my life, or perhaps she was just a well-adjusted mom when it came to the idea that one day, her children would have sex.
 She didn’t seem shocked or insulted.
 She didn’t shame or scold me.
 She told me, the same way so many fathers tell their sons, that what I was doing was normal, private, and perfectly healthy.
 She told me to do it alone in my room, and we never really discussed it again.
 The luxury of my easiness was born.

-I have always been sexual to the point of sluttiness, and I have, for the most part, embraced it.
+I have always been sexual, and I have, for the most part, embraced it.
 I have always owned and taken responsibility for my sexuality, sexual health, and sexual acumen.
 I have always been enthusiastically into sex in a way that most women feel they can’t be, or shouldn’t be, or should be but aren’t.
-With me, there is never the risk of mistaking my no for yes, mostly because I lead with yes, and my no’s aren’t fuzzy lines, they are hard limits.
+With me, there is never the risk of mistaking my no for yes, mostly because I feel no shame about saying yes, and my no’s aren’t fuzzy lines, they are hard limits.
 In a way, I approach sex the way most men are trained to approach sex.
 It can be casual or serious and that choice is entirely up to me.

 Does this make me easy?
 Possibly, but I don’t see it as an insult - I see it as a privilege.
-Do I believe that allowing women to embrace and own their sexuality, sluttiness and all, is the absolute answer to sexual harassment?
+Do I believe that allowing women to embrace and own their sexuality is the absolute answer to sexual harassment?
 No. But it is a step in the right direction.
 Women like me, those of us who feel comfortable being sexual, rarely feel any sense of obligation around sex.
 I think of Samantha's character from Sex and the City, with whom I identified at an alarmingly young age.
 I don’t have to say yes.
 I don’t have to say no. I don't have to say anything.
 I say what I want to say when I want to say it.
 There is little risk that I will regret my decision and reverse my consent.
 There is little risk that I will say no when I really mean yes.
-There is little risk that I will say yes when I really mean no. I fuck when I want to fuck and it’s always clear which way I’m leaning.
+There is little risk that I will say yes when I really mean no.

 John and I hung out a few more times after our first date; we got coffee, we had lunch; we smoked pot in his apartment; one night, he had me over and we drank wine and played cards.
 The night ended with me shirtless in his bed, a place that felt both familiar and strange.
 His skin smelled good and his hands were wandering.
 Still, I couldn’t shake the memory of him shaming me.
 I would need more than a few casual dates before letting him near the parts of me he was so quick to reject all those years ago.